ambuda-org/vidyut/bindings-python/vidyut/docs/source/prakriya.rst

     # These can be combined with prefixes.
     abhibubhusha = bhu.with_prefixes(["aBi"]).with_sanadi([Sanadi.san])

-These dhatus can be passed to any function that expects a :class:`Dhatu`:
+These dhatus can be used to create more complex forms:

 .. testcode::

-    prakriyas = v.derive_tinantas(
+    prakriyas = v.derive(Pada.Tinanta(
         dhatu=abhibubhusha,
         prayoga=Prayoga.Kartari,
         lakara=Lakara.Lat,
         purusha=Purusha.Prathama,
         vacana=Vacana.Eka,
-    )
+    ))
     assert prakriyas[0].text == 'aBibuBUzati'

 Likewise, we can declare that a :class:`Pratipadika` is a *krdanta*: